 A well-designed compound library contains a broad range of truly stored chemicals and/or virtual compounds, which can meet majority requirements and truly jump-start the search for new drugs.
 In addition, such compound library or chemical library is able to provide comprehensive associated data of the stored chemicals, including chemical structure, purity, quantity, and physicochemical properties.
-Generally, a compound library is mainly composed by a series of 2D or 3D representations of compounds which can be applied for various purpose through computational approaches.
+Generally, a compound library is mainly composed of a series of 2D or 3D representations of compounds, which can be applied for various purpose through computational approaches.
 In order to increase the screening success rate and reduce unnecessary costs, different screening strategies have been developed and widely used.
 According to the design purpose, the screening strategies can be roughly divided into two types: positive design and negative design.

-BOC Sciences’s composite library integrated services are tailored for each project to ensure that goals are met or exceeded.
+BOC Sciences’ composite library integrated services are tailored for each project to ensure that goals are met or exceeded.
 We work with a wide range of organizations, from virtual companies to large pharmaceutical companies, including many of the world’s top companies, as well as academic research groups from around the world.
-For more information, please contact us!